jatioi/mkdocs-seo-textbook/docs/week_1/week1day5.md

 **Example**

-If a competitor’s blog post on “SEO trends 2024” ranks well but lacks videos or case studies, you can create a better version with more value.
+If a competitor's blog post on "SEO trends 2024" ranks well but lacks videos or case studies, you can create a better version with more value.

 ### **Step 4: Analyze Backlinks (Off-Page SEO)**